Jammy2211/PyAutoLens/docs/overview/lensing.rst

   :width: 400
   :alt: Alternative text

-For anyone not familiar with gravitational lensing, don't worry about what the convergence and potential are.
-The key thing to note is that the deflection angles describe how a given mass distribution deflections light-rays, which allows us create strong lens systems like the one shown above!
+For anyone not familiar with gravitational lensing, don't worry about what the convergence and potential are for now.
+The key thing to note is that the deflection angles describe how a given mass distribution deflects light-rays as they travel towards us in the Universe.

+This allows us create strong lens systems like the one shown above!

-In **PyAutoLens**, a *Galaxy* object is a collection of _LightProfile_ and _MassProfile_ objects at a given redshift.
+In **PyAutoLens**, a *Galaxy* object is a collection of *LightProfile* and *MassProfile* objects at a given redshift.
-The code below creates two galaxies representing the lens and source galaxies shown in the strong lensing diagram above.
+The code below creates two *Galaxy*'s representing the lens and source galaxies shown in the strong lensing diagram above.

 .. code-block:: bash